eyeezzi/horus/README.md

     > `--build` recreates the container from its image/dockerfile and `--no-deps` ensures dependent services aren't affected.

+- Some docker images on dockerhub don't list the dockerfile, so to figure out some information like which ports are exposed by default, you can run `docker history <image>`.

+- TODO: research **jaeger-operator**

 ### Docker Networking

 By default each containerized process runs in an isolated network namespace.
 For inter-container communication, place them in the same network namespace...as seen in *docker-compose.yml*.